- 1 Purpose

 4.7.5 Self-help systems/tools

-Information System Owners and/or project managers must ensure that systems designed to provide help and support to certain cohorts of Users are complementary, cohesive, Searchable and promote User autonomy.
+Information System Custodians and/or project managers must ensure that systems designed to provide help and support to certain cohorts of Users are complementary, cohesive, Searchable and promote User autonomy.
 The systems should encourage further engagement with self-help tools.

 To provide a seamless online experience, systems must be integrated with the University's endorsed Identity Management System and Single Sign On (SSO).
 Exemption from the SSO integration requirement may be sought from the Executive Director (ICT Services) where user numbers, infrequent use, system limitations and/or the cost-benefit analysis makes this impracticable.